Locality in Residuated-Lattice Structures: Gaifman Locality

 \end{lem} \begin{proof} It is enough to prove the lemma for $\phi$ in prenex normal form; we proceed by induction on the number of quantifiers in $\phi$.
-When $\phi$ is quantifier free $\phi^{k,\bar{x}}(\bar{x},\bar{y})=\phi(\bar{x},\bar{y})$ and so for $\bar{n}\in B(k,\bar{m})$ So suppose for $l\in\omega$ that for all formulas $\psi$ in prenex normal form with at most $l$ quantifiers that We consider $QzQ_1z_1...Q_lz_l(\phi(\bar{x},\bar{z},\bar{y}))$.
+When $\phi$ is quantifier free $\phi^{r,\bar{x}}(\bar{x},\bar{y})=\phi(\bar{x},\bar{y})$ and so for $\bar{n}\in B(k,\bar{m})$ So suppose for $l\in\omega$ that for all formulas $\psi$ in prenex normal form with at most $l$ quantifiers that We consider $QzQ_1z_1...Q_lz_l(\phi(\bar{x},\bar{z},\bar{y}))$.
 Either $Q=\exists$ or $\forall$.
 The two cases are symmetric, we detail the $Q=\exists$ case.

 Suppose $M^\ast$ models this formula.
 Then, for some $n\in M$ by witnessing.
-This implies $||Q_1z_1...Q_lz_l\phi^{r,\bar{x}}(\bar{m},\bar{z},\bar{n},n)||^M$ and $||\delta_k(\bar{m},n)||^M$ are both $\geq 1$, in particular $n\in B(k,\bar{m})$.
+This implies $||[Q_1z_1...Q_lz_l\phi(\bar{m},\bar{z},\bar{n},n)]^{r,\bar{x}}||^M$ and $||\delta_r(\bar{m},n)||^M$ are both $\geq 1$, in particular $n\in B(r,\bar{m})$.
 By the inductive hypothesis:

-Conversely, if $||\exists z(Q_1z_1...Q_lz_l\phi(\bar{m},\bar{z},\bar{n},z))||^{B(k,\bar{m})}\geq 1$, then by witnessing we have $n\in B(k,\bar{m})$, i.e. $n\in M:||\delta_k(\bar{m},n)||\geq 1$ where By induction hypothesis $||Q_1z_1...Q_lz_l\phi^{r,\bar{x}}(\bar{m},\bar{z},\bar{n},z))||^M\geq 1$ which implies, \end{proof}
+Conversely, if $||\exists z(Q_1z_1...Q_lz_l\phi(\bar{m},\bar{z},\bar{n},z))||^{B(r,\bar{m})}\geq 1$, then by witnessing we have $n\in B(r,\bar{m})$, i.e. $n\in M:||\delta_r(\bar{m},n)||\geq 1$ where By induction hypothesis $||[Q_1z_1...Q_lz_l\phi(\bar{m},\bar{z},\bar{n},z)]^{r,\bar{x}}||^M\geq 1$ which implies, \end{proof}

-In order to guarantee that all models considered are witnessed we therefore restrict $A$ to be linear i.e. a residuated chain.
-We can now define our local formula and basic local sentences. \begin{defi} Let $A$ be a residuated chain and consider the distance formulas $\delta_r(x,y)$, $\rho_r(x,y)$ for any of the considered distance metrics.
+Recall from remark \ref{rem:witnessedifflinear} that every finite model over an algebra $A$ is witnessed iff $A$ is linear.
+For this reason we restrict to the setting where $A$ is a residuated chain with co-atom and can give our many-valued understanding of local formula. \begin{defi} Let $A$ be a residuated chain and consider the distance formulas $\delta_r(x,y)$, $\rho_r(x,y)$ for any of the considered distance metrics.
 We define two special classes of formulas.

 The local formulas are exactly those of the form $\phi^{r,\bar{x}}(\bar{x})$ with no free variables beyond those used to define the neighbourhood quantifiers.
 We call a sentence basic local iff it has the form \end{defi}